sjefvanleeuwen/remix/README.md

 - JWT authentication for API access
 - Role-based authorization
+- Custom CAPTCHA for registration security
-- Email verification
+- Email verification for new accounts
-- Password reset functionality
-- Input validation

 ## 🔧 Technical Implementation